 The Department of Business and Economics offers majors in Economics and in Business/Economics and a minor in Economics.
-The Department periodically offers a minor in Business, which is explained below.†† The principal difference between the two majors stems from the different upper-level course electives that students choose.† Both programs build on an economic core consistent with a liberal arts foundation and are intentional about integrating the Christian faith and perspective with the study of economic life.
+Both programs build on an economic core consistent with a liberal arts foundation and are intentional about integrating the Christian faith and perspective with the study of economic life.

 The Economics major is designed to help students develop skills in analysis and decision making by becoming thoroughly grounded in the principles of economic reasoning.
-At the same time, students also gain an understanding of the economic relationships, forces, and patterns that influence the economic order on a global, as well as national basis.
-An effort is made to apply economic analysis to a wide range of social and economic issues.
+At the same time, students also gain an understanding of the economic relationships, forces, and patterns that influence the economic order on both a national and global basis.
+An effort is made to apply economic analysis to a wide range of social and economic issues, such as poverty, inequality, growth, and development.
 The Economics major provides a broad and versatile base of preparation that is ideal for a lifelong career in business, government, law, public policy, or other professional tracks.
-It also provides excellent background for further graduate study in economics, business administration, or law.
+It also provides excellent background for further graduate study in economics, public policy, business administration, or law.

 The Business/Economics major focuses on economic life at the level of the firm.
-Any organization, whether it be a for-profit or not-for-profit endeavor, must deal with the issues of purpose, product/service creation, distribution channels, human and financial resources, technology, and information.
-All of this must be considered in the context of a dynamic global economy.
-The Business/Economics major offers a range of courses which enable students to develop their understanding of these foundational issues as they relate to principles of marketing, finance, management, financial information, and operations.
+Any organization, whether it be a for-profit or not-for-profit endeavor, must deal with the issues of purpose, product/service creation, supply chains, human and financial resources, technology, and information.
+All of these issues must be considered in the context of a dynamic global economy.
+The Business/Economics major offers a range of courses which enable students to develop their understanding of these foundational issues as they relate to principles of accounting, finance, management, marketing, and information science.

-Study Abroad: The department periodically offers an international studies program that focuses on visiting a specific region of the world.† Credit hours and courses may vary, depending on the nature of the program.
-Students are also encouraged to learn about other study abroad programs from the Career Services Office or through the Council for Christian Colleges and Universities (www.cccu.org).
+Study Abroad: The department periodically offers an international studies program that focuses on visiting a specific region of the world.
+Credit hours and courses may vary, depending on the nature of the program.
+Students are also encouraged to learn about other study abroad programs from the Global and Experiential Learning Office or through the Council for Christian Colleges and Universities (www.cccu.org).

-Requirements for the Economics major are 36 hours in the department, including the following: 24 hours of core courses including , , , , , , and *.
-In addition, a student must take a selection of 12 elective hours from those courses listed as Economics major electives.
-A combination of up to eight hours from , , , and may be used as part of the 12-hour electives requirement.
-Students must complete cognate work in calculus.
-The calculus requirement can be met by MATH 231.
-Additional courses beyond MATH 231 are recommended.
+Requirements for the Economics major are 38 hours in the department, including the following: 26 hours of core courses including , , , , , and 494, as well as In addition, a student must take a selection of 12 elective hours from those courses listed as Economics major electives (ECON) or .
+Students must also take .
+Additional math courses beyond MATH 231 are recommended.
 Seniors are required to take a comprehensive examination.
 A maximum of six hours of combined internship and independent study can be applied to the major.

-Requirements for the Economics minor are 20 hours -- , , either or , and any ten hours of upper division Economics courses.
-Students must complete cognate work in calculus.
-The calculus requirement can be met by .
-Additional courses beyond MATH 231 are recommended.
+Requirements for the Economics minor are 20 hours -- , , either or , and any ten hours of upper division Economics courses (ECON).
+Students must also take .
+Additional math courses beyond MATH 231 are recommended.

-Requirements for the Business/Economics major are 36 hours --† , ,† , , , , and 494*; and 10 hours of department courses designated as either Business/Economics electives or courses listed as Economics required or elective courses.† Business/Economics majors must also take eight hours of supporting course work in economics: B EC 211 and either or 326.
-Students must complete cognate work in calculus.
-The calculus requirement can be met by MATH 221 or 231.
-Additional courses beyond MATH 231 are recommended.
+Requirements for the Business/Economics major are 36 hours -- , and , , , , , and 494; and 10 hours of department courses designated as either Business/Economics electives (B EC) or courses listed as Economics required or elective courses (ECON).
+Business/Economics majors must also take eight hours of supporting course work in economics: ECON 211 and either or 326.
+In addition, students must take or .
+Additional math courses beyond MATH 221 or 231 are recommended.
 Seniors are required to take a comprehensive examination.
-A maximum of six hours of combined internship and independent study can be applied to the major.†††
+A maximum of six hours of combined internship and independent study can be applied to the major.

 B EC 225.
 Consumer Finance.
 Management and stewardship of consumer income and expenditures in the areas of budgeting, credit, housing and mortgages, insurance, savings and investment, and consumerism.
 Does not count toward a department major.
 (2)